casdoor/casdoor-website/docs/integration/java/Thingsboard.md

 ![Casdoor Application Setting](/img/integration/java/Thingsboard/img_2.png)

-You can get these values from the following link:
+Obtain these values from:
 [OIDC discovery URL](https://casdoor.org/docs/how-to-connect/oidc-client#oidc-discovery/)
 ![Casdoor Application Setting](/img/integration/java/Thingsboard/img_1.png)

 After filling in these blanks, you have successfully integrated Casdoor with Thingsboard.
-When you log in to <http://localhost:8080/>, you should see the following:
+When you log in to `http://localhost:8080/`, you should see the following:

 ![Casdoor Application Setting](/img/integration/java/Thingsboard/integrate.gif)